hibozzy18/P1.7_seed/readme.md

 Measure performance of matrix multiplication from PLASMA for square matrices and report it in Gflop/s for a range of matrix sizes between 500 and 3000.
+Note that on Ulyses cluster there is an older version of PLASMA installed as a module.
+It uses QUARK, not OpenMP, and the syntax for the function calls is slightly different than what the lecture slides show.

 #### Thursday, January 10, 2019 ####